Oxford University Innovation: Patents, licensing, and spin-outs

 Oxford University Innovation files, on average, one patent application each week, manages over 360 patent application families and has concluded over 450 licence agreements which has made Oxford University Innovation "one of the country's most prolific technology transfer offices when it comes to agreeing licensing deals".

-According to 2012 figures from the World Intellectual Property Organization (WIPO), Oxford University Innovation is the 4th largest filer of Patent Cooperation Treaty (PCT) patent applications in the UK and the highest European university applicant.
+According to PCT Review 2026 of the World Intellectual Property Organization (WIPO), Oxford University Innovation is the first largest university filer of Patent Cooperation Treaty (PCT) patent applications in the UK, the highest European university applicant and is amont the top 50 university PCT applicants from 2023 to 2025.
 Oxford University Innovation licenses technologies to companies who invest in developing and selling the products in a timely and ethical manner.
 Licensees are sought from all technology and business sectors on an international basis.

 Oxford University Innovation works with University researchers to develop new business opportunities, identifying and sourcing investment, management and professional services.
 Since 1988 Oxford University Innovation has assisted in the formation of more than 70 University spin-out companies, generating over £2 billion in unquoted and quoted market valuations for the University of Oxford.